ian-d/banner_jobsub/README.md

 If not found, BannerJobsub will prompt for each parameter in turn.
 Multi-value parameters should be separated by a comma.

 **Output Formatting**: BannerJobsub suggests using [formatr](https://rubygems.org/gems/formatr) for tabular/fixed output formatting, as it provides "visual" layouts (perlform, essentially).
 Much easier than using `table(...)` based formatting. `BannerJobsub::Base#print_header` and `BannerJobsub::Base#print_footer` provide simple page header/footer outputs.
-More information can found at the [formatr docs](http://www.rubydoc.info/gems/formatr/1.10.1/FormatR/Format), the [perlform docs](http://perldoc.perl.org/perlform.html), and in the provided [output example](examples/gyroutp).
+More information can found at the [formatr docs](http://www.rubydoc.info/gems/formatr/1.10.1/FormatR/Format), the [perlform docs](http://perldoc.perl.org/perlform.html), and in the provided simple [output example](examples/gyrruby).